Economy of Spain

+During the Great Recession, Spain's economy was also in a recession.
+Compared to the EU and US averages, the Spanish economy entered recession later, but stayed there longer.
+The boom of the 2000s was reversed, leaving over a quarter of Spain's workforce unemployed by 2012.
+In aggregate, GDP contracted almost 9% during 2009–2013.
+In 2012, the government officially requested a credit from the European Stability Mechanism to restructure its banking sector in the face of the crisis.
+The ESM approved assistance and Spain drew €41 billion.
+The ESM programme for Spain ended with the full repayment of the credit drawn 18 months later.

-In 2015, the Spanish GDP grew by 3.2%, a rate not seen since 2007, the last year before the world financial crisis struck.
-This growth rate was the highest among the larger EU economies that year.
-In just two years (2014–2015), the Spanish economy recovered 85% of the GDP lost during the 2009–2013 recession.
-This success led some international analysts to refer to Spain's current recovery as "the showcase for structural reform efforts".
-Strong GDP growth was registered also in 2016, with the country growing twice as fast as the eurozone average.
-In this regard, the Spanish economy was forecast to remain the best-performing major economy in the eurozone in 2017.
-Spain's unemployment rate fell substantially from 2013 to 2017.
-The real unemployment rate is much lower, as there is an estimation of millions of people working in the grey market, people who count as unemployed or inactive yet still perform jobs.
-Although estimates of the hidden economy vary, the real Spanish GDP may be around 20% bigger as it is estimated that the underground economy of Spain moves annually 190 billion Euros (US$224 billion).
-Among high income European countries, only Italy and Greece are estimated to have larger underground economies than Spain.
-Thus Spain may have higher purchasing power as well as a smaller gini coefficient than shown in official numbers.
-In 2012, the Spanish government officially requested a credit from the European Stability Mechanism to restructure its banking sector in the face of a financial crisis.
-The ESM approved up to €100 billion in assistance, although, in the end, Spain only drew €41.3 billion.
-The ESM programme for Spain ended with the full repayment of the credit drawn, eighteen months later.
+The economic situation started improving by 2013.
+By then, Spain managed to reverse the record trade deficit which had built up during the boom years.
+It attained a trade surplus in 2013, after three decades of running a deficit.
+In 2015, GDP grew by 3.2%: a rate not seen since 2007.
+In 2014–2015, the economy recovered 85% of the GDP lost during the 2009–2013 recession.
+This success led some analysts to refer to Spain's recovery as "the showcase for structural reform efforts".
+Spain's unemployment fell substantially from 2013 to 2017.
+Real unemployment is much lower, as millions work in the grey market, people who count as unemployed yet perform jobs.
+Real Spanish GDP may be around 20% bigger, as it is assumed the underground economy is annually 190 billion euros (US$224 billion).
+Among high income European countries, only Italy and Greece are believed to have larger underground economies.
+Thus Spain may have higher purchasing power as well as a smaller gini coefficient (inequality measure), than shown in official numbers.

+The 2020 pandemic hit the Spanish economy with more intensity than other countries, as foreign tourism accounts for 5% of GDP.
+In the first quarter of 2023, it had fully recovered from the downturn, its GDP reaching pre-pandemic levels.
+In 2023, Spain's economy grew 2.5%, bucking a downturn in the eurozone as a whole, and is expected to grow at 3.1% in 2024, and 2.5% in 2025.